Veo and Wearth are now Ziracle. Same mission, better platform. See what's new

 Concentrated, refillable cleaning products: the biggest single win

 Switching from ready-to-use spray cleaners to concentrated refillable formats is the most impactful swap in the house.
-Which? tested concentrated cleaning products in 2023 and found they use substantially less plastic and far less water than the standard ready-mixed equivalent, because you’re not shipping water in a bottle across the country.
+Which?’s analysis of refillable and concentrated products confirms that concentrated formats use substantially less plastic and far less water than the standard ready-mixed equivalent, because you’re not shipping water in a bottle across the country — its independent lab testing also found that 11 of 12 popular refillable products worked out cheaper per ml than their original counterparts.
 Performance has caught up: concentrated cleaners from dedicated refillable brands clean as well as conventional products.
 Browse the Refillable Multi-Surface range for options.

 The format worth looking for is a refillable glass or aluminium bottle plus concentrated tablets or drops that dissolve in water.
 One bottle, kept indefinitely.
 Refills ordered when you need them.
 The plastic is pulled out of the cycle almost entirely.